St Clement’s Churchyard

 For many years, the ‘Friends of St Clement’s Churchyard’ was a group of people donating to a fund that provided an income for the upkeep of the churchyard.
 Sadly, many of the ‘original’ friends are no longer with us, and the fund has dwindled away, and insufficient to cover the costs of maintaining the churchyard.

-It has been agreed by the PCC that new ‘Friends’ should be found to help increase the fund to an adequate level once again and Mrs Angela Fisher and Mrs Anne Coates agreed to take on this task.
+It has been agreed by the PCC that new ‘Friends’ should be found to help increase the fund to an adequate level once again and Mrs Angela Fisher agreed to take on this task.

 Our first approach is, therefore, to members of St. Clement’s Church, and friends who regularly visit the graves of loved ones buried in the churchyard.